-- III.
-CSB Performance Measures: The CSB and Department agree to use the CSB Performance Measures, developed by the Department in collaboration with the VACSB Data Management, Quality Leadership, and VACSB/DBHDS Quality and Outcomes Committees to monitor outcome and performance measures for CSBs and improve the CSB's performance on measures where the CSB falls below the benchmark.
-These performance measures include: - o intensity of engagement of individuals receiving mental health case management services, - o intensity of engagement of children receiving mental health case management services, - percent of individuals receiving DD Waiver services who meet the criteria for enhanced case management who received face-to-face developmental case management services every 30 days, - percent of individuals receiving DD Waiver services who meet the criteria for enhanced case management who received developmental case management services in their residence every other month, - o health and well-being measure (DOJ measure), - o community inclusion measure (DOJ measure), - o choice and self-determination measure (DOJ measure), - o living arrangement measure (DOJ measure),

-- o day activity measure (DOJ measure), - adults who are receiving mental health or substance use disorder outpatient or case management services or mental health medical services and have a new or recurrent diagnosis of major depressive disorder who received suicide risk assessments, - c children ages seven through 17 who are receiving mental health or substance use disorder outpatient or case management services or mental health medical services and have a new or recurrent diagnosis of major depressive disorder who received suicide risk assessments, - adults with SMI who are receiving mental health case management services who received a complete physical examination in the last 12 months, - adults who are receiving mental health medical services, had a Body Mass Index (BMI) calculated, and had a BMI outside of the normal range who had follow-up plans documented. - c adults who are receiving mental health outpatient, medical, or case management services and have a major depression or dysthymia who demonstrate remission at 12 months, and - initiation, engagement, and retention in substance use disorder services for adults and children who are 13 years old or older with a new episode of substance use disorder services.
+- II.
+CSB Performance Measures: The CSB and Department agree to use the CSB Performance Measures, developed by the Department in collaboration with the VACSB Data Management, Quality Leadership, and VACSB/DBHDS Quality and Outcomes Committees to monitor outcome and performance measures for CSBs and improve performance on measures where the CSB falls below the benchmark.
+These performance measures include: - o intensity of engagement of adults receiving mental health case management services, - adults who are receiving mental health or substance use disorder outpatient or case management services or mental health medical services and have a new or recurrent diagnosis of major depressive disorder who received suicide risk assessments, - ages seven through 17 who are receiving mental health or substance use disorder outpatient or case management services or mental health medical services and have a new or recurrent diagnosis of major depressive disorder who received suicide risk assessments, - are receiving mental health case management services who received a complete physical examination in the last 12 months, - ults who are receiving mental health medical services, had a Body Mass Index (BMI) calculated, and had a BMI outside of the normal range who had follow-up plans documented, and - adults and children who are 13 years old or older with a new episode of substance use disorder services.

-The last six measures are defined in Appendix H of CCS 3 Extract Specifications Version 7.3.3.
+The last five measures are defined in Appendix H of CCS 3 Extract Specifications Version 7.4.